sayalipatil2004/Quiz/README.md

-# Quiz
+# SwingQuizApp
-A simple Java-based quiz application with 10 multiple-choice questions.
-The program tests the user's knowledge, calculates the score, and displays the final result.
+A Java-based GUI quiz application using Swing components with 10 multiple-choice questions, navigation buttons, and final score evaluation.